-By the end of the ninth week of classes, during each academic semester, mid-semester advisory grades will be submitted by instructors of all courses.
-Valid mid-semester advisory grade entries will include A, B+, B, C+, C and F Grade reports for all students will be made available to the students and the advisors of the students.
-The Learning Support Center will use the mid-semester advisory grades to identify "at-risk" students and take remedial action.
+By the end of the seventh week of classes, during each academic semester, mid-semester advisory grades will be submitted by instructors of all undergraduate courses.
+Valid mid-semester advisory grade entries will include A, B+, B, C+, C, D+, D, F, and P. Grade reports for all students will be made available to the students and the advisors of the students.
+The University will use the midsemester advisory grades to identify "at-risk" students and take remedial action.